BhavyeMathur/goopylib-v1/README.md

 * The Image & Animated Image `__repr__()` functions now return a shorter string with the smallest filepath
 * Fixed code to change the value of the object layer when the `set_layer()` function is called
 * The layering system now checks if an object has been drawn before drawing it on top

+* Performance upgrades (on test code, update time from 0.0008 secs to 0.0003) to the layering system
+* More Performance upgrades to stop the unnecessary redrawing of Graphics Objects (on test code, update time from 0.0003 secs to .00013 secs)
+* Changed all lists in constants.py to be sets to increase performance ([wiki.python.org](https://wiki.python.org/moin/PythonSpeed))
+* Changed the directional move functions to correctly align with intuitive axes (forward being up, not down)
+* Image rotation now happens clockwise instead of anticlockwise

+* Added a `set_movement_bounds()` method to the GraphicsObject class to confine the movement of an object
+* Added a `destroy()` function to the GraphicsObject class to completely remove an object
+* Added object rotation for Polygons

 #### 1.0.153-beta 20th July 2020 - 7852 lines of code